Skip to main content

 • ssm_document_secrets

-To execute detect-secrets related checks, you can run the following command:
+To execute the secret-scanning checks, run the following command:

 prowler <provider> --categories secrets